beetsandrootsdev/codingChallenge-React/README.md

 This will be your `index.html` screen.

-You will need to display 3 tiles, which link to the "Europe" page and the "USA" page.
+You will need to display 3 tiles, which link to "USA" page, "Europe" page and Japan page.

 ### "USA", "Europe" and "Japan" Pages